kuma35/thinking-forth-jp/sphinx/chapter7.rst

 Let’s witness a case where a wrong-headed approach leads to a messy stack problem.
-Suppose we’re trying to write the definition of +THRU (see , “Listing Organization” section, “Relative Loading” subsection).
+Suppose we’re trying to write the definition of +THRU (see Chapter Five, “Listing Organization” section, “Relative Loading” subsection).
 We’ve decided that our loop body will be

 .. code-block:: none